leopoldodonnell/lifeline/README.md

     // JavaScript enabled so display the flashContent div in case it is not replaced with a swf object. swfobject.createCSS('#my_flash_div', 'display:block;text-align:left;');

-    // called when the LifeLine component has completed initialization. function my_lifeline(lifeline_name, status) {
+    // called when the Lifeline component has completed initialization. function my_lifeline(lifeline_name, status) {
       // Do something on initialization.
     }